Macrometacorp/docs/docs/cep/query-guide/functions/core/lengthBatch.md

     select symbol, sum(price) as sumPrice
     from InputEventStream tumbling_length(10, true);

-This window sends the arriving events directly to the output letting the `sumPrice` to increase gradually, after every 10 events it clears the window as a batch and resets the `sumPrice` to zero.
+This window sends the arriving events directly to the output letting the `sumPrice` to increase gradually.
+After every 10 events, it clears the window as a batch and resets the `sumPrice` to zero.

 ## Example 3